More on HUMPACS

 Furthermore, during the mission, HAM operators will call the Voyager on the 20 Meter amateur band and (if propagation permits) the Voyager will respond with telemetry including location and other data.
 These ‘contacts’ will transmit from areas that are rarely occupied by human sailors.
 We have taken off-the-shelf components and customized and integrated them for this application.
 The system also supports PSK-31 for two-way comms, and WSPR (transmit only) allowing us also to create a propagation study based on the contacts received over the course of this trans-pacific mission.
 HF Voyager is a project of the Jupiter Research Amateur Radio Club (JRFARC), a group of amateur radio operators affiliated with the sponsoring organization.

 A Humpback whale’s migration of 6,000 miles is one of the longest of any mammal.
 North Pacific humpback whales migrate from their summer feeding grounds within and around the Gulf of Alaska to their breeding grounds in Mexico, Hawaii, Japan, and the Philippines.
-Hints of undiscovered whales within deeper waters are prevalent, such as a photo-identification record of a whale that travelled between Mexico and Hawaii in one winter season, stories of humpbacks near atolls far to the south and west of Hawaii, and a suggestion from the SPLASH study on migratory destinations of an ‘undiscovered’ winter assembly.
+Hints of undiscovered whales within deeper waters are prevalent, such as a photo-identification record of a whale that traveled between Mexico and Hawaii in one winter season, stories of humpbacks near atolls far to the south and west of Hawaii, and a suggestion from the SPLASH study on migratory destinations of an ‘undiscovered’ winter assembly.
 Previous song studies show there is mixing of humpbacks throughout the North Pacific, but it’s not known when or how this occurs.
 Even one record of a humpback song in the deep waters would be significant and undoubtedly lead to further investigations.
 Additionally, tracking their song and migration patterns could shed some light on biological responses to environmental changes, including climate change and global warming.

 While in their breeding grounds, male humpbacks sing.
 Fifty years ago, through listening to the sounds from the ocean, a fascinating discovery was made about a humpback and its song, which helped create the modern conservation movement known by three words worldwide: “Save The Whale.”
 The subsequent album produced by Dr. Roger Payne, Song of The Humpback Whale, is the most successful natural history recording ever made.
 Today, it is still unclear why male humpback whales sing a song.
 Dr. Jim Darling, of Whale Trust Maui, is in pursuit of researching the mysterious song.
 Jim and his team hypothesize the song may be a means for individual males to recognize how closely associated they are with other males and may determine if specific males cooperate or compete for females.
 Their research focuses on comparing songs from different regions within the North Pacific Basin to determine the similarities and differences between them.